 - Copy the content of InstallDetails.txt to your clipboard.
 This script will be used to extract configuration information from your intranet to perform the migration.

-- If you've changed your Railo/Lucee administrator password from the default, update it in in text file as shown below
+- If you've changed your Railo/Lucee administrator password from the default, update it in in text file

 - On your Intranet, go to the Admin area > Setup tab.